qhpzsefhy/pia/README.md

 - We did not add the possibility to map the *Generate* button on a MIDI controller since this clutters the Ableton Live undo history.
 - PIA only works in Session view.
 - There is no way to condition PIA on a particular musical style other than providing a musical context.

-### How to contribute?
-Any feedback is more than welcome!
-From explaining how you worked with PIA, sharing your creations to proposing improvement suggestions.
-Please visit the [Discussions tab](https://github.com/Ghadjeres/piano-inpainting-application/discussions).

-### Further developments
-- This plugin is currently only available for Ableton Live users but please note that a 90-day free trial version of Ableton Live is available.

-### Disclaimer
-This is an alpha version.
-This is a research project, not an official product.
-Expect some issues.
-Please save your important work before experimenting with PIA.
-No personnal data will be collected.
-This version of the plugin will cease functioning by the 1st of April 2021.

-> [Gaëtan Hadjeres](https://scholar.google.com/citations?user=wfZF3E0AAAAJ&hl=en), Sony CSL Paris, Feb.
-2021.
->
-> Many thanks to [Adrien Laversanne-Finot](https://scholar.google.com/citations?user=kWScejIAAAAJ&hl=fr) for his important contributions to this project.